DominikWidomski/Cpp/README.md

-Cpp
+# Cpp
-===

 This is a simple game I have worked on for a little while at University.
-It's not impressive or anything, but I'd like to work on it more very soon.
+Can't remember what it's about at this point and it's not impressive or anything.
+I guess it could use a bit of care and can act as a reference for future.